DylanMeeus/CNOGame/README.md

 This game is written entirely using CodenameOne, and was at first a game written in C# optimized for Windows Phone.
 So far, the game is playable under Windows Phone devices, but remains untested under others.

-You are free to use this code for any purpose you feel necessary.
-Just as the images.
+You are free to use this code for anything you want.
+Same goes for the images (which can be found in theme.res) Though, a mention of the original code by me would be nice! :)

 Update 18/04/2014: